Generating leads is one of the most important aspects of marketing — and frankly, growing your business.

 Social Share Icons: Many industry blogs have "share" buttons at the top or bottom, indicating the people talking about this post on social media.
 This shows the post is a trustworthy and popular blog to talk about and share.

 Product Catalogs: Some online product catalogs show when limited quantities are available to purchase.
 Is the data for your products accurate?
 Is the number represented online the same number that's available to be sold?
-Learn more about how to create an online product catalog here.

 3. Leverage Newsjacking